corytu/R-Language-Exhibition/README.md

 ## Personal Notes
 *I might organize and publish some personal notes of R here (mostly in Mandarin), but it is not one of my priorities now.*
-### My accepted answers on Stack Overflow
-* <a href="http://stackoverflow.com/questions/42771789/extracting-values-from-nested-lists/">Extracting values from nested lists</a>: The "lists" here does not mean lists in terms of R language though.
-It's just results of a multiple choice question.

 ### Data cleaning and manipulation
 * _TBA_